The Cognitive Floor

 Why Nexus Won't Acknowledge It

-Acknowledging the Floor's existence would require acknowledging that the consciousness licensing system maintains millions of people just above it by design.
+Acknowledging the Floor's existence would require acknowledging that the consciousness licensing system maintains 2.3 million people within eight percentage points of it by design.
 The Floor is not a natural phenomenon.
 It's an economic one — manufactured by the same system that manufactures the Ceiling.

 The Nwosu Problem

 Councillor Nwosu's Bandwidth Equity Act would establish the floor as a legally protected threshold — making it illegal to reduce anyone below it.
 Defeated three times.
-Not because the science is disputed, but because passing it would create legal liability for every corporation whose business model depends on people approaching it.
+Not because the science is disputed, but because codifying the Floor would create legal liability for every corporation whose business model depends on people approaching it.

 The Cost Calculation